B0-B/noledger.io/README.md

 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=A%20secure%20and%20anonymous%20messaging%20service%20based%20on%20a%20public%20ledger%20protocol.&url=https://github.com/B0-B/noledger.io&hashtags=noledger,secure,ledger,messenger)

 A secure and anonymous messaging service based on a public ledger protocol.
-Clients connect through Diffie-Hellman key exchange and messages are broadcasted publicly in a central ledger (ciphered) and are requested by every client which synchronizes with the ledger, but can be decrypted only by those who own a private key which corresponds to their address (public key).
+Clients connect through Diffie-Hellman key exchange and broadcast their messages publicly in a central ledger (ciphered) which is subsequently requested by every client that synchronizes with the ledger, but can be decrypted only locally by those who own a private key which is associated to the address (public key).
 There are no sender, nor receiver nodes to which encrpyted packages can be traced back.
+Users do not have to raise any concerns towards the service host, even if it is corrupt.

 Read the full [article](https://github.com/B0-B/noledger/blob/main/docs/core/paper.md).

 ## Features
 noledger.io is the only messaging service which

-- is completely free, liberal and avoids any KYC
+- 🤲🏽 is completely free, liberal and avoids any KYC
-- stores messages on a time-limited public ledger but respects integrity, authenticity and absolute anonimity
+- 📜 stores messages on a time-limited public ledger but respects integrity, authenticity and absolute anonimity through distributional entropy
-- prohibits the tracing of connections, routes or meta data by design and with mathematical/informational certainty
+- 🕵🏽‍♂️ prohibits the tracing of connections, routes or meta data by design and with mathematical/informational certainty
-- can always be trusted, even if the service is corrupt
+- 🔐 can always be trusted if the client-side protocol is obeyed, even if the service is corrupt

 ---